Waseem3216/Projects/XYMZ_SUITE_WEB_APP/README.md

 **Screenshot:** XYMZ.Radar – Risk & Alerts

+- **Overdue Tasks**
-- **Overdue Tasks** – tasks past their due date across all projects
+  - Tasks past their due date across all projects
+- **At-Risk Projects**
-- **At-Risk Projects** – projects with a lot of in-progress work or near-term deadlines
+  - Projects with a lot of in-progress work and near-term deadlines
+- **Upcoming Deadlines**
-- **Upcoming Deadlines** – tasks with due dates approaching soon
+  - Tasks with due dates approaching soon

-Each panel summarizes counts and upcoming dates, using queries over `tasks` filtered by `due_date` and `status`/column.
+Each panel summarizes counts and dates, using task `due_date` and column-based status signals.

 ---